I Believe the Bible

 God's Progressive Word

-Similarly, if we ignore the Old Testament commands about kosher food, or if we do any work on a Saturday, either we are being disobedient or we actually do believe in progressive revelation.
+Similarly, if we do not follow the Old Testament commands about kosher food and circumcision, or if we fail to keep Saturday special, then either we are being disobedient or we are acting on our belief in progressive revelation.

 God's Contextual Word

-It is widely recognised that 'a text out of a context is a pretext' - but determining the context is not a trivial task.
-What you consider to be the context will depend, to a degree, on your understanding o fhow the Bible came about and the details of how the text came to be inspired and written.
+It is widely recognised that 'a text out of a context is a pretext' - but determining the context is not a trivial task, and different people will define it in different ways.
+What you consider to be the context will depend, to a degree, on your understanding of how the Bible came about and the details of how the text came to be inspired and written.

 For example, is it valid to claim as the meaning of a text something that the original hearers and perhaps the human author could not have known and understood?